Neuropathy of the foot is quite a common problem suffered by many individuals who have some form of Neuropathy or even Diabetes.

 Neuropathy Sandals

-- The Soft and supple full-grain leather uppers come in vibrant brown color with a smooth finish and buckle closure for adjustability.
+- The Soft and supple full-grain leather uppers are vibrant brown, have a smooth finish, and have a buckle closure for adjustability.

-- A lug and durable outsole that offers excellent grip and traction on a variety of floor surfaces.
+- A lug and durable outsole that offers excellent grip and traction on various floor surfaces.

-- A supportive and cushioned cork footbed that is covered in suede that wicks away moisture and is soft against the skin.
+- A supportive and cushioned cork footbed covered in suede wicks away moisture and is soft against the skin.

-- Additionally, there is EVA cushioning in the midsole for even better shock absorbency.
+- Additionally, EVA cushioning is used in the midsole for even better shock absorbency.

 3